Luke Bryan wins top ACM Award, but female acts own the night - WTMJ

 Lambert performed three times, first alongside rock-pop singer Elle King for a fun, energetic performance of their new duet “Drunk (And I Don’t Wanna Go Home).”
 Lambert, who founded pet shelter nonprofit MuttNation, also performed alongside album of the year winner Chris Stapleton for “Maggie’s Song,” a tribute to Stapleton’s dog who died 2019.
 Her final performance was with Jack Ingram and Jon Randall.

 The performances that aired Sunday were pre-taped at various locations in Nashville, Tennessee, including the Grand Ole Opry House, the Ryman Auditorium and The Bluebird Cafe.
-Winners, wearing masks, accepted awards in real time in front of small audiences made up of medical and health care workers.
+Winners, wearing masks, accepted awards in real time in front of a small audience made up of medical and health care workers.

 Bryan was set to perform Sunday but backed out of the show because he recently tested positive for the coronavirus.

-Morris spoke about the taxing year without live music when she won female artist of the year.
+Morris spoke about the taxing year without live music when she won female artist of the year — one of her three wins.

 Morris lost single of the year, where all of the nominated songs were performed by female artists.
 Carly Pearce and Lee Brice’s platinum duet, “I Hope You’re Happy Now,” won the prize.